-He also serves as the radio play-by-play voice for the FSU football along with men's and women's basketball teams on the Bulldog Sports Network and local radio and coordinates FSU's online audio & video webcasting agreements in addition to maintaining and developing other various multimedia and social networking platforms such as Facebook, Twitter and YouTube.
+Bentley has served as a radio play-by-play voice for the FSU football along with men's and women's basketball teams on the Bulldog Sports Network and local radio for the past 17 years and coordinates FSU's online audio & video webcasting agreements in addition to maintaining and developing other various multimedia and social networking platforms such as Facebook, Twitter and YouTube.

 Prior to his arrival at Ferris, Bentley was an assistant men's basketball coach at the University of Nebraska at Kearney for three years.
 While coaching at Nebraska-Kearney, Bentley helped the Lopers compile a 65-25 overall record and an NCAA Division II Sweet 16 finish in 1999.
 He also served as the boys basketball camp and clinic director and previously was a student assistant in the men's basketball program for five years.
 In all, he worked in the UNK Basketball program for eight seasons in which the squad made four consecutive trips to the NCAA-II North Central Regional Tournament from 1995-99 and claimed the 1997-98 Rocky Mountain Athletic Conference (RMAC) Tournament Championship.

 Besides being involved in the Loper basketball program, Bentley was an administrative and game operations assistant at Mr. Basketball, Inc., based in Kearney.
 While with Mr. Basketball, Bentley was involved with the organization and administration of two national high school tournaments and five youth basketball tournaments a year.
 He was also the media relations contact for Mr. Basketball.